detroit-labs/SheetPresentation/README.md

-# BottomSheetPresentation
+# SheetPresentation

-A `UIPresentationController` and attendant clases for iOS to present a view controller pinned to the bottom of the screen like an action sheet.
+A `UIPresentationController` and attendant clases for iOS to present a view controller pinned to a side of screen like an action sheet.

 [![Version](https://img.shields.io/cocoapods/v/BottomSheetPresentation.svg?style=flat)](https://cocoapods.org/pods/BottomSheetPresentation)
 [![Documentation](docs/badge.svg)](https://detroit-labs.github.io/BottomSheetPresentation/)